 Here are some ways layers that impact plywood strength:

 - Cross Grain Structure: A huge disadvantage of solid wood is that due to fluctuations in humidity and temperature, it changes in structure by expanding and contracting which leads to structural weakness and cracking.
-The cross-grain pattern of the plywood helps to distribute loads evenly across the surface and reduces the risk of cracking under pressure.
+The cross-grain pattern of the plywood helps to distribute loads evenly across the surface.
+It also reduces the risk of cracking under pressure.

-- Layered Structure: A fact not commonly known is that plywood is always stacked on odd numbers and it’s layered structure helps it absorb stress more effectively as an even number of stacking will not allow weight to be evenly distributed and over time lead to damage.
+- Layered Structure: A lesser-known fact is that manufacturers always stack plywood in odd numbers, and its layered structure helps absorb stress more effectively.
+Even-numbered stacking prevents even weight distribution, which can cause damage over time.
 Each layer absorbs the force of the impact and makes it resistant to bending.

 - Increased Stability: The layers of plywood help increase stability and prevent warping, making it a reliable and strong product.

-- Adhesive Bonding: The plywood layers are not only stacked but bonded under high pressure with a strong adhesive that creates a single, whole and unified structure instead of peelable layers.
+- Adhesive Bonding: Manufacturers stack the plywood layers and bond them under high pressure with a strong adhesive, creating a single, unified structure instead of peelable layers.
 The adhesive increases the durability and seepage of water in wet areas.

 How to Choose the Best Quality Plywood

-Here are a few factors to consider to choosing the best quality plywood, there are a few points to take note of
+Here are a few factors to consider when choosing the best quality plywood.
+There are a few points to take note of.

 - Wood Type: Choose high quality wood species which is strong and durable plywood such as oak, mahogany or maple instead of wood such as pine.

-- Layers: The best quality of plywood is one with layers which gives it improved durability and strength to be used in construction.
+- Layers: The best quality plywood has layers that provide improved durability and strength for construction use.
 A plywood that has more layers is more durable and strong, so choose a plywood with more layers.

 - Adhesive Quality: Ensure you choose plywood created with a high-quality waterproof glue which ensures the layers will remain bonded together under high stress.